jstrohschein/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  - Semantic HTML gives meaning to the content on our site.
+In order for web browsers, screen readers and other accessibility devices to know what's on the page, it has to be able to know what it's looking at.
+Semantic tags are our way of telling these devices "This is a paragraph, this is a picture of a flower, etc."

 2. What are the 4 areas of the box model?

+  - content, padding, border, and margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+  - cross-axis

 4. Explain why git is valuable to a team of developers.

+  - git is so valuable for a number of reasons:

+    - It allows for a team to work collaboratively on a project even if they are not in the same locatiion
+    - It allows for strict change management
+    - It allows for version control (i.e., if something gets messed up or broken, it can be rolled back to an previous iteration)

 5. Define mobile-first design in your own words.

+- Mobile-first design is a design strategy that emphasizes prototyping the smallest screen (i.e., a phone or tablet screen) first and then expanding out to larger screens when developing a website or an app.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.